outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - apply structures of interface components as filters when predicting unknown systems

     - example: using just info about inputs/outputs of a cell and one of its components like DNA, predict all the other interactions/components/functions occurring inside a cell

-      - apply insights, system, core, & potential structures to generate a set of possible default components (like sub-systems or sub-components that can exist in the cell) based on insights about:
+      - apply higher-certainty interfaces like insights, system, core, & potential structures to generate a set of possible default components (like sub-systems or sub-components that can exist in the cell) based on insights about:

         - system structures like efficiencies in the form of energy usage
-        - potential structures like limits in the form of contradicting rules preventing a structure from occurring
+        - potential-impacting structures like limits in the form of contradicting rules preventing a structure from occurring
         - given info like the cell's attributes like size, the inputs available given the cell's inputs & the outputs of components & their interactions given the cell's outputs

-      - once this set of default components/functions is generated, filter it by applying other interface components (like intent)
+      - once this set of default components/functions is generated, filter it by applying other interface components (like intent) to add extra certainty

         - interface component combination structure (intent + cause + change as sequential filters):
           - intent: this set of components/functions is possible (given a sub-system that could stabilize given how efficiency works in the form of energy usage in biological systems), but is there an intent associated with it? what agent would benefit from its existence? is there a reason for it to exist? does its outputs benefit any other system?